Boundary spanning

 In social science research and organizational psychology, boundary spanning is a term to describe individuals within an innovation system who have, or adopt, the role of linking the organization's internal networks with external sources of information.
 While the term was coined by Tushman, the concept was being developed by social scientists from the late 1950s onwards.
 Most of the early work was conducted in large American corporations with well-established R&D laboratories.
 The term has since been used in relation to more general innovation networks.

 Background

 The post-WWII years saw the burgeoning of the American corporation and a subsequent increased interest in improving the efficiency of these workplaces to maximize productivity.
 However, workers tend to become siloed in their various specialties, making cross-boundary communication and collaboration a challenge.
 Organizational theorist Tushman noted that "”one critical aspect of the innovation process is the ability of the innovating unit to gather information from and transmit information to several external domains” but that “communication across organizational boundaries is both inefficient and prone to bias and distortion”."
-Identifying and utilizing boundary spanning individuals in organizations ranging from corporations to academia to healthcarehas become a point of focus for communications researchers as well as industrial-organizational (I/O) psychologists.
+Identifying and utilizing boundary spanning individuals in organizations ranging from corporations to academia to healthcare has become a point of focus for communications researchers as well as industrial-organizational (I/O) psychologists.